fchmainy/k8s-trainings-101/README.md

 -------
  &nbsp;<br>

   - go to container registry (Package & Registry > Container Registry).
-Gitlab outputs the commands that allow docker to _login_ to your registry, along with the two needed commands to build and push your container image _into_ your registry.
+You should find a button that outputs the CLI Commands that allow docker to _login_ to your registry, along with the two needed commands to build and push your container image _into_ your registry.
 We will use these commands shortly.
 For example, your _login_ command will look something like this:

 <pre>
 docker login <i>registry.gitlab.com</i> -u <i>yourDeployTokenUsername</i>